 Housing Measure 18: Use of biological air-scrubbers (poultry)

 215. Treatment of exhaust air by use of biotrickling filters (biological air-scrubbers) has been successfully employed in several countries (Melse and Ogink, 2005; Ritz and others, 2006; Patterson and Adrizal, 2005; Melse, Hofschreuder and Ogink, 2012).
 Biological scrubbers have been found to reduce NH3 emissions by 70 per cent of NH3, also removing fine dust and odour.
 To deal with the high dust loads, multistage air-scrubbers with pre-filtering of coarse particles have been developed (Ogink and Bosma, 2007; Melse, Ogink and Bosma, 2008).
-Yet some experts consider this technique as only category 2 because of the dust loading issue and possible trade-offs with increases of other Nr losses. .
+Yet some experts consider this technique as only category 2 because of the dust loading issue and possible trade-offs with increases of other Nr losses.